Itsyourdriver/itsyourdriver/README.md

 ![ProjectsBanner](https://cdn.driver.fyi/r/projectsbanner.png)
 ## ✨ Some of my current projects are:

 https://driver.fyi/ - A project site containing minecraft datapacks and links to some of my random stuff!
-I've finished the rework but it's still a work in progress.

 https://shiba.driver.fyi/ - A Multi-use discord bot containing multiple nice commands including polls, suggestions, 8ball, and a couple others and is open source!
 I plan on adding more to it in the future.

-Other Projects:
+Stuff I'm working on right now:

 Driver's Serpent's Hand - A customizeable Serpent's Hand plugin for SCP: Secret Laboratory.
 Currently a work-in-progress and will be released within the next few weeks.
 (THIS PLUGIN WILL BE FOR NORTHWOODAPI/NWAPI, NOT EXILED)